deepakcr7ms7/Book_search_engine/README.md

 ## Future Work

-Using neural networks, AI, and deep learning in the development of search engines as mentioned in Tommaso Teofili book about "Deep Learning for Search"
+Using neural networks, AI, and deep learning in the development of search engines as mentioned in book "Deep Learning for Search" by Tommaso Teofili